In today's post, we answer a seemingly simple question: what is code churn?

 In this post, we've talked about code churn, an important metric that all software organizations should at least be aware of.
 Unfortunately, this metric is easily overlooked and rarely tracked.
 Which is a shame.
 As you've seen in this post, measuring and controlling this metric could lead organizations to uncover serious problems not only within their codebases but also in the education of their developers and in their communication processes with their clients.

 Finding out about a problem is the first step in fixing it.
-Code churn and other software metrics can certainly help with that, as long as you’re willing to adopt and track them.
+Code churn and other software metrics can certainly help with that, as long as you're willing to adopt and track them.
 The next step is to actually start tracking the metric, and you need a tool for that.
-We invite you to check out LinearB, a software delivery intelligence platform.
-With LinearB, you can track not only code churn—via its “rework” metric—but also many other engineering metrics that can transform the way you develop software.
+We invite you to check out LinearB, a software development analytics tool that not only tracks code churn—via its "rework" metric—but also has a clear improvement strategy for improving code churn.